 And accessibility can help you stand out in crowded markets.
 While others are still playing catch-up, inclusive brands position themselves as thoughtful, future-facing, and genuinely user-centric.

-3. Avoid risk — Design out future costs
+3. Avoid risk and design out future costs

 Let’s be blunt: the legal landscape around digital accessibility is tightening fast.
-From the Americans with Disabilities Act (ADA) in the US to the upcoming European Accessibility Act (EAA), regulations are getting sharper — and lawsuits are rising.
+From the Americans with Disabilities Act (ADA) in the US to the European Accessibility Act (EAA) which came into effect on 28 June 2025, regulations are getting sharper, and digital accessibility lawsuits in Europe are rising.

 Retroactively fixing accessibility issues is often more expensive and time-consuming than building access in from the start.
 And beyond the fines, there’s reputational damage to consider.
 No brand wants to be the next headline for excluding users.